-In 1979, SOS Children's Villages initiated its first programme on Burundian soil.
+In 1979, SOS Children's Villages initiated its first program on Burundian soil.
 Since attending school was not obligatory in Burundi, SOS Children's Village took the decision to support the future of the country's children by building appropriate education facilities.

 At present, SOS Children's Village is supporting Burundian children in five different locations by providing day care, education, vocational training and medical assistance.
 The organisation aims to strengthen families in order to enable children who are at risk of losing parental care to grow up within their own family.
-Children who cannot be taken care of by their own family can find a loving home in one of the SOS families
+Children who cannot be taken care of by their own family can find a loving home in one of the SOS families.

 Burundi Brief History

 Burundi's capital is Bujumbura.
 In total, the country's population is around 10.6 million.
 Burundi's main export commodities are tea and coffee.
 They account for a vast part of the country's foreign currency earnings.

 Germany occupied the country in the late 1880s and along with Rwanda, Burundi formed part of German East Africa.
 In 1961, it gained independence.
 However, it has since been plagued by a severe ethnic confrontation between the Hutu majority and the Tutsi minority.
 In October 1993, after only 100 days in office, the first democratically elected head of state was assassinated.
 The murder triggered widespread violence all across the country and led to 12 years of civil conflict.

 In 1961, it gained independence.
 However, it has since been plagued by a severe ethnic confrontation between the Hutu majority and the Tutsi minority.
 In October 1993, after only 100 days in office, the first democratically elected head of state was assassinated.
 The murder triggered widespread violence all across the country and led to in 12 years of civil conflict.